Google Scholar Profile

 Augusiak R., Stasińska J., Hadley C., Korbicz J. K., Lewenstein M., Acín A. (2011).
 “Bell inequalities with no quantum violation and unextendible product bases”, Physical Review Letters 107, 070401.

-Maciej Bilicki has been an assistant professor at the Center for Theoretical Physics, Polish Academy of Sciences (CTP PAS) since February 2019.
+Maciej Bilicki is an assistant professor at the Center for Theoretical Physics, Polish Academy of Sciences (CTP PAS), and a co-lead of the Computational Cosmology Group (CCG) at CTP.
 Prior to this, he was a senior postdoctoral researcher at the Leiden Observatory of Leiden University in the Netherlands (2015-19), as well as a part-time assistant professor at the Astrophysics Division of the Polish National Center for Nuclear Research (NBCJ; 2017-18).
 Over 2012-15 he was a SARChI postdoctoral fellow at the Department of Astronomy of the University of Cape Town in South Africa.
-I received my PhD in physical sciences with astronomy from the Nicolaus Copernicus Astronomical Center PAS, Warsaw, Poland, in 2012.
+He received his PhD in physical sciences with astronomy from the Nicolaus Copernicus Astronomical Center PAS, Warsaw, Poland, in 2012.

 Observational cosmology, large-scale structure of the Universe, gravitational lensing, applications of machine learning to astronomy.